Word of Faith Fellowship: Abuse allegations

-Former member Jamey Anderson said he joined the church at age 4.
-Many former members described his treatment as some of the harshest anyone suffered.
-Anderson said he was frequently sent to a storage area called the green room, and one former member said he was "brutally paddled" after incidents where other children told on him for the most minor offenses in school.
-Anderson said when his grandfather died he was not allowed to attend the funeral and was left out of the obituary.
-He also said he was forced to work, and that in 2002, he and four other boys were punished by being put in a room by themselves to watch Whaley on video during school, and restricted to his home outside of school.
+Former member Jamey Anderson, who joined the Fellowship aged 4, described the treatment by the church that he had undergone, with many former members describing his treatment as some of the harshest anyone suffered.
+Anderson stated he was frequently sent to a storage area called the green room, and one former member said he was "brutally paddled" after incidents where other children told on him for the minor offenses in school.
+Anderson also stated that when his grandfather died, he was not allowed to attend the funeral and was left out of the obituary.
+Anderson also testified to being forced to work, and that in 2002, he and four other boys were punished by being put in a room by themselves to watch Whaley on video during school; Anderson was restricted to his home outside of school.
 He said after leaving the church, family members who remained members cut off contact.
 Whaley's attorney denied the allegations and said other members supported Whaley.
 Anderson's mother and grandmother have stated Jamey was not abused but "they have always deeply loved Jamey" even though he is "spreading lies to paint a horrible picture about his loving family."

 An Associated Press investigation included interviews with 43 former members, who told stories of physical abuse resulting in injuries which were not treated, families being separated, and males being held prisoner in a former storage building for as long as a year.
 Former members described being afraid to leave the church or even oppose Whaley for fear of public reprimand or worse.
 Children at the church's school were beaten for minor offenses, former members said, even by the other children.
 The investigation also included numerous documents, and recordings of Whaley made without her knowledge.
 Whaley denied abuse took place and defended certain practices as being protected by the First Amendment.
 She refused to be interviewed for the AP investigation, instead accusing former members of lying.